OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 Its construction is detailed in [its repo](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SolarPanelStand).

 #### The _real_ device
-Here is a animation - stop motion - of the real device, on 231 minutes, starting before noon, ending after.
+Here is a animation - stop motion - of the real device (first prototype), on 231 minutes, starting before noon, ending after.
 Event if the sky was obviously not clear, orienting the panel does make a difference on the load.
-The first frames are too bright, it **was** sunny... ;).
+The first frames are too bright, it **was** sunny... 😎

 ![Stop Motion](./stop.motion.gif)